• Aug 19, 2025

 A comfortable and enjoyable trip to Somnath Temple from Felhi typically takes at least 2 to 3 days.
 This allows time to travel to and from Delhi and explore the temple and its surroundings.

-Somnath temple is one of Lord Shiva's first of twelve jyotirlingas.
-It is located on the Arabian Sea coast and symbolises spiritual resilience.
+Somnath temple is one of Lord Shiva's first twelve jyotirlingas.
+It is located on the coast of the Arabian Sea and symbolises spiritual resilience.
 It has a rich history and has been rebuilt multiple times.

-Is there any strict dress code to follow to enter the Somnath temple?
+Is there a strict dress code for entering the Somnath temple?

 While entering the Somnath Temple, you need to ensure that you wear traditional Indian clothing.
 The temperature allows Indian dhotis, pants, and t-shirts.
 Revealing clothing is not permitted strictly.